How To Renew Your Insurance License In Utah

 Upon completion of these courses, the company who you took the course should send the certificate of completion directly to the state.
 You should, however, print a copy of this certificate to keep in your records just in case there is a dispute later.

-2. How To Renew Your Insurance License In Utah
+Step 2.
+Renew Your Insurance License In Utah

 After you have completed your continuing education and you are within 90 days of your license expiration, you may renew your Utah insurance license online by using the Sircon or National Insurance Producer Registry websites.
 Renewals may only be submitted online.